TryMala/TryMala/content/english/terms-conditions.md

 3.6 We may also disclose any information aggregated by us or report your repayment history and credit behavior to any credit bureaus (including the Saudi Credit Bureau) or any other agency authorized and approved by the Saudi Central Bank (“SAMA”), in accordance with our obligations under applicable law or as mandated by SAMA.

-## 4. Payment Methods and Statements
+#### 4. Payment Methods and Statements

-### Payment Methods
+**Payment Methods**

 4.1 Before completing any transaction on your behalf through the Mala Services, you must agree to these Terms and any specific terms applicable to that transaction.

-4.2 Clicking the "Buy Now" button indicates that you have read, understood, and accepted these Terms in full and that you accept your obligation to pay the Total Amount, including any fees and any other transactions that may be charged to your account, in accordance with the Terms.
+4.2 Clicking the "Buy now" button indicates that you have read, understood, and accepted these Terms in full and that you accept your obligation to pay the Total Amount, including any fees and any other transactions that may be charged to your account, in accordance with the Terms.

 4.3 You acknowledge that a down payment must be paid before you are accepted for the Mala Services.
 This will become the first Installment which is immediately due and payable.